Knik River Public Use Area

 DNR's overall management direction puts its focus on maintaining and enhancing public safety, public education, access and recreational opportunities for public and commercial users, protection of fish and wildlife habitat, and perpetuation of law enforcement throughout the entire area.

 The Department of Natural Resources (DNR) is pro-actively developing a comprehensive law enforcement strategy for the Knik River Public Use Area (KRPUA).
-A key component of this strategy involves overtime patrols by the Alaska State Troopers and Wildlife Troopers.
+A key component of this strategy involves routine patrols by DNR Peace Officers, the Alaska State Troopers and Wildlife Troopers.
 For many years a variety of unlawful activities have occurred on lands throughout the Knik River corridor, including but not limited to, resource degradation, vehicle burnings, garbage dumping, hazardous waste disposal, vandalism, under age drinking, litter, reckless target shooting, and tree cutting.
 In an effort to get better compliance from users of the area, DNR has prioritized their law enforcement on five key fronts, 1) regular State Trooper patrols, 2) rules that are enforceable through ticket citations, 3) on site public education/outreach, 4) signage, and 5) annual community cleanup events.

 DNR encourages everyone enjoying our state lands to act responsibly and adhere to area wide rules.
 Groups or individuals found violating land use rules will be subject to citation(s).
 For a list of 'Citable Offenses' click on the link below.